California parents knowingly sent child to school with COVID

 The child and their sibling, who later tested positive as well, are students in the district’s Neil Cummins Elementary School in Corte Madera, a town in Marin County that’s 15 miles (24.14 kilometers) north of San Francisco.

-The parents did not notify the school of the positive test or return multiple calls from public health contract tracers, Geithman said.
+The parents did not notify the school of the positive test or return multiple calls from public health contract tracers, Geithman told AP.

-The parents could face a misdemeanor charge for violating Marin County’s health order, under which people who test positive for the virus must isolate themselves for at least 10 days.

 “Our enforcement team is evaluating the circumstances and will respond accordingly,” Marin County Public Health said in a statement.
 “Thankfully, this is the only known occurrence of a household knowingly sending a COVID-19 positive student to school.”